johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 - A user will also want to `/logout`.
 - We'll want to include a few application specific routes to post user information via an API, and define the previously mentioned `/auth/twitter` and `/auth/twitter/callback` routes

 Let's start by including passport as an argument for our function.
-This will allow us to check that a user is authenticated and allowed to view certain routes.
+This will allow us access to Passport's internal methods and functionality within our routes.

 _app/routes/index.js_: